EEN421/EEN421.github.io/_posts/2023-4-24-Sentinel-Optimization.md

 Based off the average billable ingest volume displayed in the above short term and long term graphs, we should be able to make an educated decision about which commitment tier to move to.
+> **_NOTE:_**   I like to see a surplus above the next commitment tier requirement in order to insulate against holidays and weekends which will inevitably bring down the average daily ingest before upgrading to the next tier.

 # Confirm Sentinel Commitment Tier